phpMussel/phpMussel/_docs/readme.en.md

 /vault/greylist.csv | CSV of greylisted signatures indicating to phpMussel which signatures it should be ignoring (file automatically recreated if deleted).
 /vault/lang.php | Language handler.
 /vault/php5.4.x.php | Polyfills for PHP 5.4.X (required for PHP 5.4.X backwards compatibility; safe to delete for newer PHP versions).
+/vault/plugins.dat | Plugins metadata file; Used by the front-end updates page.
 ※ /vault/scan_kills.txt | A record of every file upload blocked/killed by phpMussel.
 ※ /vault/scan_log.txt | A record of everything scanned by phpMussel.
 ※ /vault/scan_log_serialized.txt | A record of everything scanned by phpMussel.
+/vault/shorthand.yaml | Contains various signature identifiers to be processed by phpMussel when interpreting signature shorthand during a scan, and when accessing signature information via the front-end.
+/vault/signatures.dat | Signatures metadata file; Used by the front-end updates page.
 /vault/template_custom.html | Template file; Template for HTML output produced by phpMussel for its blocked file upload message (the message seen by the uploader).
 /vault/template_default.html | Template file; Template for HTML output produced by phpMussel for its blocked file upload message (the message seen by the uploader).
-/vault/themes.dat | Themes file; Used by the updates feature provided by the front-end.
+/vault/themes.dat | Themes metadata file; Used by the front-end updates page.
 /vault/upload.php | Upload handler.
 /.gitattributes | A GitHub project file (not required for proper function of script).
 /.gitignore | A GitHub project file (not required for proper function of script).